SIERRA REMOTE OBSERVATORIES

 This image gives you a sense of the size of the Shane Telescope.
 The primary mirror alone weighs 10,000 lbs.

 We were thrilled to see the 0.76-meter Katzman Automatic Imaging Telescope (KAIT).
-This was developed and is directed by Dr. Fillippenko and is conducting one of the world’s most successful searches for relatively nearby supernovae, having discovered more than 1000.
+This was developed and is directed by Dr. Fillippenko, who conducted one of the world’s most successful searches for relatively nearby supernovae, having discovered more than 1000.
 Dr. Fillippenko is also a frequent user of Lick Observatory, the 10-meter Keck telescopes, and the Hubble Space Telescope.

 Remarkably this telescope images over a thousand galaxies each night and does so automatically and robotically.
 It has discovered more than 1000 supernova since first light in 1997.
 You can learn more about this amazing telescope at http://w.astro.berkeley.edu/bait/kait.html .